About the

 The Tom Reeve Award for Outstanding Contributions to Cancer Care, offered annually by COSA, formally recognises a national leader who has made significant contributions to cancer care.

-Award eligibility & criteria
+Award eligibility and criteria

 To be eligible nominees must:

-• have made significant contributions to cancer care through research clinical leadership and/or community service
+• have made significant contributions to cancer care through research, clinical leadership and/or community service

 • have made substantial contributions over a relatively long period of time